How many perturbations break this model? Evaluating robustness beyond adversarial accuracy: Adversarial Sparsity

 with $t_\alpha = I_{sin^2(\alpha)}(\frac{n-1}{2},\frac{1}{2})$ where $I$ is the incomplete regularized beta function.
 Meanwhile for $L_\infty$ perturbations:

-In this case we can also show that :
+In this case, we can also show that :

 i.e. sparsity tends to vary like $n-\log_2k$.
-We differ all proofs to appendix \ref{apx:math}.
+We defer all proofs to appendix \ref{apx:math}.

-In the general case $Adv(f,x,\epsilon)$ is infinite\footnote{With our definition of the admissible set, $Adv(f,x,\epsilon)$ is finite in the $L_\infty$ case.
-But the same reasoning applies if we consider the more general set $\Delta S^n_\infty$} and we are interested in its volume relative to $\Delta$, rather than its cardinal.
-Both situations can be linked if considering for instance i.e. $Adv(f,x,\epsilon)$ is the union of spherical caps of equal radius $\delta$. $\beta$ can be called the "local adversarial radius", i.e. how much should a typical adversarial perturbation be changed to recover the original input.
-In that case the volume of $Adv(f,x,\epsilon)$ is equal to $k*V(Sc(u,\beta))$ (assuming disjoint union) and $AS(f,x,\epsilon)$ would vary by at most $\beta$ compared to the finite case.
+In the general case $\text{Adv}(f,x,\epsilon)$ is infinite\footnote{With our definition of the admissible set, $\text{Adv}(f,x,\epsilon)$ is finite in the $L_\infty$ case.
+But the same reasoning applies if we consider the more general set $\Delta = S^n_\infty$} and we are interested in its volume relative to $\Delta$, rather than its cardinal.
+Both situations can be linked if considering for instance

+ie $\text{Adv}(f,x,\epsilon)$ is the union of spherical caps of equal radius $\beta$. $\beta$ can be called the ``local adversarial radius'', i.e. how much a typical adversarial perturbation should be changed to recover the original input.
+In that case, the volume of $\text{Adv}(f,x,\epsilon)$ is equal to $k.V(\text{Sc}(u,\beta))$ (assuming disjoint union) and $\text{AS}(f,x,\epsilon)$ would vary by at most $\beta$ compared to the finite case.
 In other words, sparsity depends on both $k$ and $\beta$.
 Therefore comparing the sparsity of two models is akin to comparing the size of their adversarial sets provided that these sets have similar local radii.
-We implicitely make that assumption in our experiments: estimating the local adversarial radius as well as sparsity would be an interesting extension of this work.
+We implicitly make that assumption in our experiments: estimating the local adversarial radius as well as sparsity would be an interesting extension of this work.